 As we celebrate the end of summer, the fall harvest, and the Autumnal Equinox, it seems only fitting that we invite Ben and Adam back to share in the musical feast for a seventh year.

 Whether trading vocals on some of the most beloved songs in the Yonder catalog (including some not often heard these days), covering a broad swath of traditional music from Celtic to Americana, or trading leads on guitar, banjo, bouzouki, and mandolin this will be a show befitting the summer's delicate finale.

 For six years our grand Mabon celebration occupied the main stage, the workshop stage, and vendors, artisans, and folk performers all over the Planet Bluegrass Ranch.
 In 2007, we refocused our Autumnal energy on its essence: a casual afternoon of revelry on the Ranch and an intimate evening of acoustic music in the Wildflower.
 The intimate 300-seat Wildflower Pavilion replaced the main stage as the focus of live music.
 A few of our closest Festivarian and musical friends, replaced the large crowds of the Festival of the Mabon.
 But the essence of our celebration of summer's end remains truer than ever before –- music, Autumn, and the magic of Planet Bluegrass.

 The 2014 Mabon Concert

-Since it coincides with the 2014 Kinfolk Celebration, the 2014 Mabon Concert -- held Thursday, September 18 -- will be open exclusively to campers in the on-site campground.
+Since it coincides with the 2014 Kinfolk Celebration, the 2014 Mabon Concert -- held on Kinfolk Eve, Thursday, September 18 -- will be open exclusively to campers in the on-site campground.
 Your on-site campground wristband will admit you into the Wildflower for this special Mabon Concert.
-To honor the intimate spirit of this special show, no other tickets will be sold and only onsite campers will be admitted onto the grounds for this show.
+To honor the intimate spirit of this special show, no other tickets will be sold to the general public and only onsite campers will be admitted onto the grounds for this show.